Monday, February 28, 2022

 Audio: 5/5

-This release comes with one audio option, a DTS-HD mono mix in English and included with this release are removable English SDH subtitles.
+This release comes with one audio option, a DTS-HD mono mix in English and included with this release are removable English SDH.
 The audio is in excellent shape; the dialog always comes through clearly, and everything sounds balanced and robust when it should.
 Range-wise, things sound surprisingly full for a mono audio track.

 Extras: